 This maintenance grant is non-repayable which means that you do not need to pay this money back.

-Further information about grants and loans for students who live in England can be found on Student Finance England.
+Further information about grants and loans for students who live in England can be found on the Student Finance England website:

 The University will offer a generous bursary scheme to domiciled students from England, Wales and Northern Ireland.
 The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your bursary entitlement.